kiriniy/settler/README.md

 **Philosophy**

  - [Resilient Web Design](https://resilientwebdesign.com) by Jeremy Keith.
 Free web book.
- - [The Great Divide](https://css-tricks.com/the-great-divide/) by Chris Coyier on CSS-Tricks
+ - [The Great Divide](https://css-tricks.com/the-great-divide/) by Chris Coyier on CSS-Tricks.
- - [Web Development Is Getting Too Complex](https://www.smashingmagazine.com/2024/02/web-development-getting-too-complex/) by Juan Diego Rodríguez on Smashing Magazine
+ - [Web Development Is Getting Too Complex](https://www.smashingmagazine.com/2024/02/web-development-getting-too-complex/) by Juan Diego Rodríguez on Smashing Magazine.

  - [This is a motherf*g website](https://motherfuckingwebsite.com/)
  - [This is still a motherf*g website](http://bettermotherfuckingwebsite.com/)